rsadaphule/aimagic/README.md

 # React + TypeScript + Vite

+### First Time Set up

+To create a boilerplate react with typescript run following command

+npm create vite@latest react-ts-basics --template react-ts Then run following to install all packages

+npm install
+Then rin following code to launch the app

+npm run dev

+# Git Repo Set up

+echo "# aimagic" >> README.md
+git init
+git add README.md
+git commit -m "first commit"
+git branch -M main
+git remote add origin https://github.com/rsadaphule/aimagic.git git push -u origin main

+### Deploying React App on Github Web Pages

+Just follow these simple steps:

+Install the gh-pages package (ctrl+~ to open the terminal in VS Code)

+npm install gh-pages
+In the package.json file add these lines before "build": "vite build",

+"predeploy": "npm run build",
+"deploy": "gh-pages -d dist",
+In the vite.config.js file add this line before plugins: [react()],

+base: "/YOUR_REPOSITORY_NAME",
+Change YOUR_REPOSITORY_NAME to the name of your GitHub repository.
+In terminal type

+npm run deploy
+🎉 You now have a gh-pages branch in your repository and your app is deployed (you can check it under Settings -> Pages )

+view your site at https://rsadaphule.github.io/

+P.S.
+To update your app deployment, just run the npm run deploy command again.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: